Spravato (esketamine) is a brand-name prescription medication. The Food and Drug Administration (FDA) has approved* it in adults for:

 Dosage adjustments

 If you have side effects of Spravato, your doctor may decrease your dosage.
-These side effects may include sleepiness and dissociation.
-(Dissociation is when you feel disconnected from your thoughts, feelings, space, and time.)
+These side effects may include:

-If you have side effects that are bothersome, talk with your doctor.
+If you have side effects that bother you, talk with your doctor.

 Spravato comes as a nasal spray.
 You’ll give yourself a dose at a certified medical facility under the guidance of a healthcare professional.